Foreign relations of Malaysia: International disputes

 The policy towards territorial disputes by the Malaysian government is one of pragmatism, solving disputes in a number of ways, including some resolved in the International Court of Justice.

 Spratly and other islands in the South China Sea

 Malaysia has asserted sovereignty over the Spratly Islands together with China, the Philippines, Taiwan, Vietnam, and Brunei.
-Tensions have eased since the 2002 "Declaration on the Conduct of Parties in the South China Sea".
+Tensions have eased since 2002 "Declaration on the Conduct of Parties in the South China Sea".
 However, it is not the legally binding code of conduct sought by some parties.
 Malaysia was not party to a March 2005 joint accord among the national oil companies of China, the Philippines and Vietnam on conducting marine seismic activities in the Spratly Islands.
 Malaysia long maintained a low-key approach to the dispute, maintaining positive relations with China due to strong economic ties, a large ethnic Chinese population, and a desire for a balance of power in the region.
 However, as Chinese fishing vessels and coast guard ships have become increasingly assertive, Malaysia has increased its diplomatic and military responses.